Employment tribunals - how to work out your basic award if you are claiming unfair dismissal

 You cannot count more than 20 years employment when you are doing the calculation, even if you have worked for your employer for longer than 20 years.

-If you've worked for your employer for more than 2 years, your basic award will be:
+If you’ve worked for your employer for at least 2 years, you can calculate your basic award on GOV.UK - it’s the same as statutory redundancy pay.

 - 1.5 weeks' pay for each complete year of employment when you were 41 or over